xinyihu3721/xinyihu3721.github.io/_pages/about.md

 - Focus: Algorithmic and Statistical Modeling, Machine Learning

 ## Research Interests
+I am fortunate to be advised by [Aldo Pacchiano](https://www.aldopacchiano.ai/) for my PhD.
 I am interested in algorithms and sequential decision-making, particularly bandit problems and efficient exploration in multi-agent reinforcement learning.
 My research combines mathematical rigor with practical applications in machine learning.